R. Kumar, B.Com. MBA (Finance)

 There are no specific provisions under the Act that specifically deals with the taxability of income arising from software related transactions.
 The taxability of income in relation to software arising in an international transaction is governed by general taxation principles, concepts and provisions of the Act.

-Under the provisions of section 5(2) of the Act, a non-resident is liable to tax in India on his income which:
+Under the provisions of section 5(2) of the Act says that:

-b) accrues or arises or is deemed to accrue or arise in India during such tax year.
+(b) accrues or arises or is deemed to accrue or arise to him in India during such year.

 Section 9 of the Act deals with the certain types of income, which are deemed to accrue or arise in India.
 This Income falls under three different categories same are as under:

 iii.
 Fees for Technical Services